ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 ---
-title: Submission of SARS-Cov-2 raw reads to ENA.
+title: Submission of SARS-Cov-2 raw reads to ENA in Galaxy
 summary: A guide to submit SARS-Cov-2 read data to ENA.
 permalink: covid-19/sarscov2_submission.html
 ---